-After that lil rational thought, I crack on.
+After that rational thought, I crack on.
 I write, I pitch, I make phone calls, I edit.
-To quote one of my favourite lines ever, from Iron Man 3 as to why I wouldn’t press the panic button – or in this case go into meltdown – it’s a “I panicked, then I handled it” Trevor Slattery moment.
+To quote one of my favourite lines ever, from Iron Man 3 as to why I wouldn’t press the panic button – or in this case go into meltdown – “I panicked, then I handled it” (ah Trevor Slattery).

 My main rule, is I don’t think about it.
 I make a list if I feel like I’ll forget something – which trust me I will – and then I’m sure I’ll get everything I need to done.
 If I thought about everything I needed to do in the next few weeks at work, at university, in my personal life, at the gym, for a v exciting project I’m working on – then I’d probably spend several hours in the bath watching Friends to de-stress and come out a dry wrinkled bit of Bacon.
 Tasty.